ProyectoPIONERA/AIModelHub/AIModelHub_EDCUI/ui-model-browser/PERMANENT_CONFIG.md

-# Permanent Configuration - IA EDC Connector
+# Permanent Configuration - AI EDC Connector

 ## ⚠️ Critical changes - do not revert
 These settings **must remain** to avoid CORS and runtime issues.